You can download the detailed and the short information for patients here:

 The following information is recorded about children and adolescents up to 20 years of age who have cancer:

-The waiting period is a three-month period starting on the day on which you were informed about cancer registration by the doctor treating you (or another medical professional).
+The waiting period is a three-month period starting on the day on which the first notification is made to the Childhood Cancer Registry.
 The waiting period gives patients and their legal representatives time to consider whether they agree to their data or their child’s data being registered.
 The Childhood Cancer Registry may not register reported data within this period of time.
 Work preceding registration may be carried out by the Childhood Cancer Registry during the waiting period.
 These are the provisional recording of reported data (e.g. medical reports) to check the insurance number, to check whether data have already been recorded and to check the jurisdiction of the Childhood Cancer Registry.

 The reporting doctor can pass on to the Childhood Cancer Registry extracts of hospital records (e.g. surgical reports, hospital discharge summaries) containing the data that are being reported.
 The Childhood Cancer Registry may keep these reports for 80 years after the person (under 20 years of age) has died.